trub64/trubs-variants/README.md

 Used primarily to check new freaky mesh materials.
 It has the effect of increasing the `trub_scale` to 500, reducing `MoveSpeed` to 0.01 and altering `MoveType` to 2.

 #### 3.8.1. --research
-This option enables research mode
+This option enables research mode.

-#### 3.9 ErrorNull Tweaks
-Inspired by ErrorNull0's wonderful mod, adding some of his knockdown